JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-primitive-data-types-from-c.md

 klib contents lib.klib
 ```

-The `cinterop` command generates the `lib.klib`, the Kotlin/Native library to call C code.
+The `cinterop` command generates the `lib.klib`, the Kotlin library, which is the bridge to call C code.
 The `klib`
 command prints the API of the library to the console.

-## Primitive Types in Kotlin/Native
+## Primitive Types in Kotlin

 From `cinterop` and `klib` calls we see the following API: